dshackelford/dshackelford/README.md

 - Hi, I’m @dshackelford
-- I'm interested in designing systems that incorporate software and hardware to solver problems.
+- I'm interested in designing systems that incorporate software and hardware to solve problems.